 Bragar Eagel & Squire, P.C.
 Is Investigating Establishment, FIGS, and Accelerate Diagnostics and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Oct.
-31, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Establishment Labs Holdings Inc. (NASDAQ: ESTA), FIGS, Inc. (NYSE: FIGS), and Accelerate Diagnostics, Inc. (NASDAQ: AXDX).
+NEW YORK, Oct.
+31, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Establishment Labs Holdings Inc. ESTA, FIGS, Inc. FIGS, and Accelerate Diagnostics, Inc. AXDX.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On October 19, 2022, market analyst Hindenburg Research published a report entitled "Establishment Labs: A Financially Stretched Silicone Safety Charade" which alleged, among other things, that "[d]espite claims of superior safety, we found that almost all key safety studies touted by the company have conflicts of interest, with many undisclosed or under-disclosed."
 Further, the report alleged that "Establishment claims to have successfully piloted a ‘revolutionary' technique to place implants through the armpit using local anesthesia (instead of general), claiming the technique will greatly expand its Total Addressable Market (TAM).
 This type of insertion has been reported since the 1970s and has been widely available for almost 20 years.
 It has failed to gain traction due to safety risks."